waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Utilization:** For complex navigation puzzles, I must remember to use the `multi_stage_navigator` agent to guide exploration instead of relying on manual trial-and-error.
 The agent is designed to suggest the most logical next step.
 - **Tool Maintenance Protocol:** Critical tool flaws must be fixed *immediately* upon discovery.
 Deferring fixes is a critical failure.
 This includes improving tools that provide poor feedback, like the pathfinder.
+    - The Hiker is looking for a Moon Stone and will move if the player has one in their inventory when they speak to him.
+(Result: Failed.
+Dialogue unchanged.)